streed/family-photo-share/tickets/phase-2-2-google-oauth.md

-# Phase 2, Ticket 2: Google OAuth Integration
+# Phase 2, Ticket 2: Google OAuth Integration [REMOVED]

+**Status**: REMOVED - Google OAuth integration has been removed from the application
-**Priority**: High
+**Priority**: N/A
-**Estimated Time**: 2-3 hours
+**Estimated Time**: N/A
-**Prerequisites**: Completed Phase 2, Ticket 1
+**Prerequisites**: N/A

 ## Objective

-Integrate Google OAuth authentication to allow users to sign up and log in using their Google accounts, alongside the existing email/password authentication.
+~~Integrate Google OAuth authentication to allow users to sign up and log in using their Google accounts, alongside the existing email/password authentication.~~

+**This feature has been removed from the application.
+Users can only authenticate using email/password through Devise.**

 ## Acceptance Criteria